 - Randy Buehler went from playing in the first NAQT Sectional tournaments to finding aptitude with card games.
 In the 2000s Buehler managed the development of Magic: The Gathering.

 - Mike Zarren was on the 1999 Intercollegiate Championship-winning team from the University of Chicago.
 After going to law school, he began working for the Boston Celtics.
 Today he is the Assistant General Manager of the Celtics.

 - Comedian Erik Charles Nielsen, who appeared on the television show Community, competed for UCLA and Boston University.

-- Many journalists competed in NAQT and quiz bowl.
+- Many journalists competed in NAQT quiz bowl.
 For example, Dylan Matthews, now of Vox Media, played for Hanover High School (New Hampshire) at the 2007 High School National Championship Tournament.

 - Ken Jennings played in the 1998 Intercollegiate Championship Tournament for Brigham Young University, then became a writer, editor and member of NAQT (which he still is), before going on a record winning streak on Jeopardy!.

 Not all of these people played NAQT quiz bowl (Hillary Clinton, for example, graduated high school 31 years before NAQT was founded), but they all played competitions that modern quiz bowlers would generally recognize as quiz bowl.

 Covering Quiz Bowl